 “Every current and former employee, or his or her representative, has the right to inspect and receive a copy of the personnel records that the employer maintains relating to the employee’s performance or to any grievance concerning the employee.”1

-State laws say that employers must respond to record requests within 30 days after the date it receives the request.4 This is calendar days as opposed to business days.
+State laws say that employers must respond to record requests within 30 calendar days after the date it receives the request.4 Any requests for payroll records must be provided within 21 days.5

 California’s Labor Code does not specifically define the term “personnel records.”
-But your right to request items in a personnel file often includes the right to examine the following:
+Though your right to request items in a personnel file often includes the right to examine the following:

 - records relating to your employment history,